SamuelSwartzberg/flashcardifying_text_temp/inf.md

 on<event> usage is not recommended, as it will overwrite other event handlers registered on the same element. event handlers get an `Event` as an argument.

-to work, we must pass removeEventListener the event as well as the <b>exact same function object</b>
+to work, we must pass removeEventListener the event as well as the ⁑exact same function object⁑

 #### event capturing